dnusca/the-events-calendar-shortcode/readme.txt

 * days - Specify how many days in the future, for example `[ecs-list-events days="1"]` for one day or `[ecs-list-events days="7"]` for one week
 * tag - Filter by one or more tags.
 Use commas when you want to filter by multiple tags.
 * id - Show a single event, useful for displaying details of the event on a blog post or page
+* location (city, state/province, country) - Display events by location.
+Use commas when you want to include events from multiple (ie. country='United States, Canada')
 * description - Use the full description instead of the excerpt of an event in the listing
 * raw_description - Avoid filtering any HTML (spacing, links, bullet points, etc) in the description
 * raw_excerpt - Avoid filtering any HTML (spacing, links, etc) in the excerpt